-Our aim in Year R is to provide a happy, caring and safe environment which stimulates children’s natural curiosity and allows them to develop their skills, knowledge and understanding.
+Our aim in Reception Year is to provide a happy, caring and safe environment that stimulates children’s natural curiosity and allows them to develop their skills, knowledge and understanding.

 We believe that every child should experience the world beyond the classroom as an essential part of learning and personal development.
-These are often the most memorable learning experiences which can be remembered for a lifetime; helping them make sense and explore the world around them.
-Our child-led topics are carefully planned to enhance learning across a wide variety of environments and provide a multitude of experiences and play a key in skill transference, problem solving and a lifelong love of learning.
-At St Swithun’s as well as fantastic facilities indoors like our Apollo suite, music room, library and the hall we have some fantastic outdoor spaces: outdoor role play hut, playtrail, writing shed, mud kitchen, squirrel hide, sand and water areas, painting easels, climbing equipment, bikes, trikes, scooters, and a flower and vegetable garden!
-To see photos and videos of our learning environment click here https://stswithunscatholicprimaryschool.co.uk/reception-2021/
+These are often the most memorable learning experiences which can be remembered for a lifetime; helping them make sense of and explore the world around them.
+Our child-led topics are carefully planned to enhance learning across a wide variety of environments and provide a multitude of experiences and play, that is key to skills transference, problem-solving and a lifelong love of learning.
+At St Swithun’s as well as fantastic facilities indoors like our Apollo Suite, music room, library and the hall we have some fantastic outdoor spaces: an outdoor role play hut, play trail, writing shed, mud kitchen, squirrel hide, sand and water areas, painting easels, climbing equipment, bikes, trikes, scooters, and a flower and vegetable garden!

 Please click on the link below to see our curriculum maps